Anil Kapoor: 1990s

-The year 1990 saw him play a dual role, as twin brothers in the highly successful Kishen Kanhaiya and in the same year he further attained reasonable box-office success with Ghar Ho To Aisa.
+The year 1990 saw him play a dual role, as twin brothers in the highly successful action comedy Kishen Kanhaiya and the same year, he further attained reasonable box-office success with Ghar Ho To Aisa.
 Kapoor came up with a critically acclaimed performance in Awaargi.
 Many critics called that his best performance ever but the film flopped at the box office.
-Also films like Jamai Raja and Jeevan Ek Sanghursh, out of which both of them were remakes of South Indian films, proved to be major flops.
-This was a setback in his career as 1990 was supposed to be the crowning year for Kapoor as the Hindi film industry's biggest male star.
-But with these flops Anil was on the bad foot.
-This was followed by a restrained yet striking performance as a middle-aged man in Yash Chopra's intergenerational musical romantic drama Lamhe, opposite Sridevi which won her the Filmfare Award for Best Actress, with Kapoor earning a nomination for the Filmfare Award for Best Actor.
+Also films like Jamai Raja and Jeevan Ek Sanghursh, which were remakes of South Indian films, didn't go on to become huge hits.

+This was followed by a highly praised performance as a middle-aged man in Yash Chopra's intergenerational musical romantic drama Lamhe (1991), opposite Sridevi, which won her the Filmfare Award for Best Actress, with Kapoor earning his fourth nomination for the Filmfare Award for Best Actor.
 The film proved to a landmark film of Indian cinema and Yash Chopra's best work to date.
 It was the first film in which he appeared without a moustache.
-Although the film was a underwhelming success at the domestic box-office, it proved to be a success overseas.
-Anil Kapoor's 1991 releases, Benaam Badsha was accorded average status at the ticket window.
+Although the film was an underwhelming success at the domestic box-office, it proved to be a major success overseas.
+Anil Kapoor's 1991 releases, Benaam Badsha was accorded average status at the box office.

 In 1992, Kapoor received his second Filmfare Award for Best Actor for his hard-hitting performance in Indra Kumar's Beta – the biggest blockbuster of the year opposite Madhuri Dixit.
 Kapoor was highly impressive with his comic act in Khel and his comic timing was one of the highlights of the film.
 In 1993, Boney Kapoor's much-delayed mega-budget, Roop Ki Rani Choron Ka Raja was a disaster at the box-office and damaged Kapoor's reputation as the industry's biggest star at the time.
-The only major success in these years was Laadla again with Sridevi, a film produced by Nitin Manmohan.
-Kapoor gave a splendid performance as a simpleton lover in the hit musical 1942: A Love Story opposite Manisha Koirala.
-Anil Kapoor's another release of 1994: Andaz, opposite Juhi Chawla and Karisma Kapoor, was also a success.
-His 1995 release, Trimurti was a box-office disaster, though Kapoor's performance was creditable.
+The only major success in these years was Laadla (1994) again alongside Sridevi, a film produced by Nitin Manmohan.
+Kapoor gave a splendid performance as a simpleton lover in the musical romantic drama 1942: A Love Story opposite Manisha Koirala.
+Kapoor earned his sixth nomination for the Filmfare Award for Best Actor for his performance in the film.
+His other 1994 release, Andaz, opposite Juhi Chawla and Karisma Kapoor, was also a success.
+His 1995 release, Trimurti was a box-office disaster, though Kapoor's performance was positively received, earning him his second nomination for the Filmfare Award for Best Supporting Actor.
 Kapoor came up with a decent performance in the moderate critical and commercial success Gharwali Baharwali (1998), opposite Raveena Tandon and Rambha.